Dana White: Boxing

 White entered the boxing scene by co-promoting Floyd Mayweather Jr. vs. Conor McGregor due to McGregor being contracted to the UFC.
-In October 2017, White said at Freddie Roach's Wild Card West boxing club that he was "getting into boxing, 100 percent."
-White said in 2019 that he wanted to incorporate boxing into the company portfolio of the UFC.
-He has since backpedaled on these plans, stating in 2022 that boxing promotion is "a broken business that is an absolute nightmare to try to fix".
+In October 2017, White said at Freddie Roach's Wild Card West boxing club that he was "getting into boxing, 100 percent".
+In 2019 White said that he wanted to incorporate boxing into the company portfolio of the UFC.
+He later backpedaled on these plans, stating in 2022 that boxing promotion is "a broken business that is an absolute nightmare to try to fix".
+In 2024, White promoted a card featuring Irish boxer Callum Walsh which was streamed on UFC Fight Pass.
+He subsequently re-announced his intention to enter boxing promotion, and said he was "coming in guns blazing" in 2025.